Ram Loevy: Media career

 Loevy made his first foray into film as the assistant director for a documentary film, Sand Screen by Baruch Dinar, with American journalist Drew Pearson.
 This was immediately followed by work on the documentary I Ahmad (1966), directed by Avshalom Katz, for which he served as the executive producer and co-screenwriter.
 The film told the story of an Arab laborer's journey from the Triangle to Tel Aviv.

-In 1968, while in London, Loevy proposed to create a documentary film about the many rifts in Israeli society.
+In 1968, while in London, Loevy proposed to create a documentary film about the rifts in Israeli society.
 Though the BBC expressed interest in the project, Loevy abandoned it in order to return to Israel and help the Israel Broadcasting Authority launch the country's first attempt at television broadcasting, Channel 1, which began broadcasting on 2 May 1968.
 In addition to his work on the new channel's weekly shows, he also directed a number of documentary films for it: